What Can Delay Your Period?

 Period delay medicines are only meant to delay your period.
 They cannot be used to manage heavy periods.

 What if my period does not return after 3 days?

 Ideally, your period should return 3 days after you consumed your last tablet.
-However, if you have had sex during that period, there is a possibility that you may have become pregnant as a result of which you period has not returned.
-In such case, it is best you consult your doctor.
+However, if you have had sex during that period, there is a possibility that you may have become pregnant as a result of which your period has not returned.
+In such a case, it is best you consult your doctor.